 You need an invitation from your foreign university in order to obtain a visa.
-The student applies for a visa on their own.
+The student applies for a visa on their own, but if you have any questions or difficulties, you can contact your coordinator for advice and assistance.
 Please note that visa processing takes a certain amount of time, so we recommend that you do not delay the submission of documents to the visa department of the embassy.